REFUZIION/LinkMod/README.md

 # Moderation Bot
-Simple python bot that will prevent users from sending links other than specified urls in a specific channel.
+Simple Disnake.py discord bot that will prevent users from sending links other than specified urls in a specific channel.